GunnarFarneback/CrudePythonTranslator.jl/docs/design.md

 sequence small step by small step, e.g. replacing `def` by `function` and removing the colons at the end of lines.

-Token transformations will be the subject of a future documentation page but for now let us take note of some properties:
+[Token transformations](rules_api.md) are the key to translating the code, but for now let us take note of some properties of the token
+representation:

 * Comments are their own tokens and nothing inside the comments will confuse the translation.
 (As a corollary, code within a comment will